mahmoudEwiis/Ecommerce/README.md

 When the user clicks on a product in the list, they are taken to a page that displays the details of a product when the user clicks on the product card.
 The product details page displays the product name, price, description, and a list of related products. -->

+## backend API

+Documentation for the backend API can be found [here](https://fakeapi.platzi.com/en/rest/introduction).

 ## Built with
 * [Angular](https://angular.io/).
 * [Typescript](https://www.typescriptlang.org/)